dictation-toolbox/aenea/README.rst

 Getting Started
 ---------------

+Note: poppe1219 has other installation instructions at https://github.com/poppe1219/dragonfly-scripts; take a look if you're having trouble getting everything working in the VM.

 Windows VM Software (versions given are ones I used, others likely work too):

 - Windows 7 Ultimate 32 bit